kadirpekel/gql/README.md

 - **Automatic Schema Generation**: No need to manually define GraphQL types; just annotate your Go structs.
 - **Built on `graphql-go/graphql`**: Leverages an established GraphQL implementation for Go.
 - **Flexible and Extensible**: Supports custom resolvers, input types, and mutations.
+- **Flexible Resolver Signature**: Resolver methods can accept `context.Context`, `graphql.ResolveInfo`, and input structs in any order and combination.
+- **GQL Tags for Struct Fields**: Uses struct tags to define GraphQL fields and arguments easily.

 ## Installation